Explore your options

 Support while you study

-You might be concerned about returning to study if it’s been a long time since you left school.
-Rest assured that there is a wide range of services available at all our participating institutions.
+If it’s been a while since you last studied, rest assured there's a range of services available at all our participating institutions to support you in your studies.
 These services may include orientation programs, mentoring, student learning units, help with developing study skills, IT support and counselling.
 In terms of financial support, you may be eligible for scholarships and government payments.

 Career advice